sarah-analytics/Olist_Ecommerce/README.md

 ---

 ## 👋 About
-KR/EN bilingual analyst focused on clean SQL, marketplace analytics,
+KR/EN bilingual analyst with strengths in clean SQL, marketplace analytics, and concise, insight-driven dashboards.
-and concise dashboard storytelling.

 ---